Superconductivity

 lower CO2 footprint

-ICE®BAR is a modular system with up to 95 % reduced system dimensions and weights compared to copper or aluminium busbar systems.
+ICE®BAR is a modular system with up to 95 % reduced system dimensions and weight compared to copper or aluminum busbar systems.
 This enables you to use your existing production area more efficiently, e.g. for increasing your production capacity.

 Data Centers